Understanding AI Buzzwords: Vocab you need to know.

 Bias

 Bias in AI occurs when the system produces skewed results, often due to flawed training data.
 For instance, if an AI is trained on data from one group, it might not reflect broader trends.
 Studies show 39% of AI analysts have seen biased outputs affect business decisions, so stay cautious to avoid financial missteps.
+Each model will have it's own bias based on the data they've been trained with and their algorithms.
+This is why we have 4 different language models working together.
+We find that a difference of opinion is often a good thing as it will help arrive at the right conclusion.

 Prompt Engineering